wilshaw/pysql/README.md

 # pysql
-Vector read and write library for batch access to SQL Server
+Fluid set based read and write library for batch access to SQL Server with upserts